lbaile21/LLMstudio/CONTRIBUTING.md

   providers, and whether caching was enabled.

 For micro-benchmarks, prefer `pytest-benchmark` or a small standalone script committed under `benchmarks/`.
-Avoid relying on a single run — report the median of at least 5 runs to reduce noise, and discard the first run when measuring steady-state behavior (it often includes import/JIT warmup costs).
+Report the median of at least 5 runs to reduce noise, and discard the first run when measuring steady-state behavior (it often includes import/JIT warmup costs).

 When in doubt, err on the side of including more context: a reviewer should be able to reproduce your numbers without having to ask follow-up questions.